 In the War, Harry applied for exemption from military service.
 We are not sure of the grounds he used, but he was granted temporary exemption until 1917.
 The list of people sent gifts by local people in 1917 shows Harry was based at Blandford Camp on home service.

-We are slightly confused by Harry as a trade directory of 1923 also shows him at Victoria House, although the deeds of 43 High Street suggest that on 24th August 1916 Harry and his wife wife, Victoria, and her sister, Elizabeth Gwilliam leased that property from William Harris Ponting.
-Harry went on to buy this property for £1300 on 1st March 1923 by which time the property had become known as ‘Norwich House.
+The deeds of 43 High Street suggest that on 24th August 1916 Harry and his wife wife, Victoria, and her sister, Elizabeth Gwilliam leased that property from William Harris Ponting.
+We cannot explain why a trade directory of 1923 shows Harry at Victoria House, Harry went on to buy 43 High Street for £1300 on 1st March 1923 by which time the property had become known as ‘Norwich House.

 Harry and Victoria had one son, Harold Gwilliam Talbot born in Thornbury on 11th October 1915.
 He went to a private preparatory school and then on to Thornbury Grammar School.
 The records of that school show that the family moved away from the area in December 1924 when Harold transferred to St Ives Secondary School.